microsoft/vscode-docs/docs/remote/containers.md

 3. Install the [Remote Development extension pack](https://aka.ms/vscode-remote/download/extension).

+### Working with Git?

-**Working with Git?** Here are two tips to consider:
+Here are two tips to consider:

 * If you are working with the same repository both locally in Windows and inside a container, be sure to set up consistent line endings.
 See [tips and tricks](/docs/remote/troubleshooting.md#resolving-git-line-ending-issues-in-containers-resulting-in-many-modified-files) for details.
 * If you clone using a Git credential manager, your container should already have access to your credentials!
 If you use SSH keys, you can also opt in to sharing them.
 See [Sharing Git credentials with your container](#sharing-git-credentials-with-your-container) for details.

+### Working with Containers

-**Next Steps:** The Remote - Containers extension supports two primary operating models:
+The Remote - Containers extension supports two primary operating models:

 * You can use a container as your [full-time development environment](/docs/remote/create-dev-container.md#create-a-devcontainerjson-file).
 * You can [attach to a running container](/docs/remote/attach-container.md) to inspect it.